HOW TO IMPORT HAIR FROM VIETNAM? (NO-RISK & FACTORY-DIRECT GUIDE 2026)

 Choosing a supplier is about finding the right fit for your business model.
 Here are the top three verified B2B hair suppliers in Vietnam for 2026:

-• Lyn Hair – Best for Sourcing Versatility & B2B Startups
+• Lyn Hair – Best for Sourcing Vietnamese quality raw hair

 • Apo Hair – Best for European Salon Extensions